10 Humanitarian Crises to Know About in 2022

 The turbulent Democratic Republic of the Congo has endured over two decades of conflict and political instability, creating one of the world’s largest and most complex humanitarian crises.

-Today, the country has nearly 5 million internally displaced people – more than any other African country – who have fled violence, ethnic tension and conflict over land.
-More than 21 million people across the DRC are now facing hunger, including nearly four million children under the age of five.
+Around 27 million people are experiencing high levels of acute food insecurity.
+A staggering 5 million internally displaced people – more than any other African country – have fled violence, ethnic tension and conflict over land.

 READ MORE ABOUT THE DRC.